Formulas for the eigendiscriminants of ternary and quaternary forms: Eigendiscriminants of ternary forms

-From a computational point of view, Theorem \ref{thm:n=3} shows that $\Delta_{3,d}$ can be computed as a ratio of determinants.
+The third consequence of Theorem \ref{thm:n=3} is the computation of $\Delta_{3,d}$ as a ratio of determinants.
 To be more precise, one has to compute the discriminant $\Disc(\delta_0,\delta_1)$ and two other terms that correspond to determinants of Sylvester matrices.
 The discriminant $\Disc(\delta_0,\delta_1)$ can be computed as follows.
 By definition we have

 where the Jacobian determinant $J_1$ is defined by

 The resultant in the left-hand side of \eqref{eq:DiscComp} is equal to